waldur/waldur-site-agent/README.md

 **NB:** for MOAB, the only acceptable backend component is `deposit`.
 All other specified components are ignored by the agent.

+**NB:** The `timezone` setting is important when agent and Waldur are deployed in different timezones, this setting can be used to prevent billing period mismatches at month boundaries.
+Recommended: `timezone: "UTC"`.

 ## Deployment

 A user can deploy 4 separate instances of the agent.